newtonproject/newchain-nodes/NewChain Mainnet ledger  nodes deploy guide.md

-## NewChain-Nodes Mainnet accounting nodes deploy guide
+## NewChain-Nodes Mainnet ledger nodes deploy guide

 ### 1. Purchase Elastic Compute Service(ECS) and you may refer to following link